 - If at my rental my tenants had friends over and someone tripped and slipped on the ice at my rental would my Umbrella cover me.

 A no, on any one of these questions, means the agent is selling you a follow form Excess Liability Policy.
-If you need an Umbrella policy look for another insurer who can sell you an Umbrella policy.
+If you need an Umbrella policy look for another insurer who can sell you an Umbrella insurance policy.
 In our office we have two insurers who sell Umbrella policies the rest of our carriers only sell follow form Excess Liability policies.
-There is a difference between the two policies and they cost about the same.
+There is a difference between the two policies, and they cost about the same.
 If you are going to spend the money buy an Umbrella Policy and get the extended coverage for the same price.

 Request a Quote Today!